 Varieties can range from giants topping 8-ft tall to smaller 1-2 ft plants better for their leaf harvest alone.
 You’ll want to cultivate larger plants specifically grown for their seeds if you want the amaranth grain.
 It’s very fine and small, so you don’t want to try to get a whole crop of grain off of smaller plants.
 Greens, on the other hand, can be harvested as whole plants, so you would want plenty of the smaller varieties.

-You can harvest both leaves and grain from any edible amaranth, though, so you can also choose a variety based on what your edible landscape needs for height and color.
+You can harvest both leaves and grain from any edible amaranth, though, so you can also choose a variety based on what your edible garden needs for height and color.

 Amaranth can have a wide range of foliage colors, from the rich green foliage of Mercado to the deep scarlet red of Molten Fire, to the blended colors in Joseph’s Coat.
 The flower and seed tassels can vary, as well – try Juana’s Orange, Elena’s Rojo, and Love Lies Bleeding Green.